RocketChat/rocketchat.github.io/handbook/marketing/blog/index.md

 ---
 ### **Creating your own blog post**

+We welcome blog submissions from all members of the Rocket.Chat team and wider community:

 1. Choose a topic (refer to the above section for guidelines on how to do this).
 1. Define the target audience.
 1. Create a brief outline for your post that sums up the post's intent and the content you plan to include